OpenEdition/bilbo/doc/README_EN.txt

-BILBO : Automatic annotation of bibliographic reference
+BILBO : Automatic reference labeling

-(C) Copyright 2012 by Young-Min Kim and Jade Tavernier. written by Young-Min Kim, modified by Jade Tavernier.
+(C) Copyright 2013 by Young-Min Kim and Jade Tavernier. written by Young-Min Kim, modified by Jade Tavernier.

 BILBO is an open source software for automatic annotation of bibliographic reference.